kawalker226/kawalker226/README.md

 ## Hi there 👋
+## 🌱 I’m currently learning how to use GitHub, particularly for Python and SQL.
+## 🤔 I’m looking for help with coding and transitioning programs from FAME to Python.
+## 😄 Pronouns: she/her

 <!--
 **kawalker226/kawalker226** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.